gaehlerm/SoftwareEngineering/README.md

 # 52. Further reading

-I learned quite some things reading books, even though not as much as I did when thinking about and discussing code at work.
+I learned quite some things reading books and watching youtube videos, even though not as much as I did when thinking about and discussing code at work.
+The selection of books may be somewhat biased by the algorithms used by Amazon and YouTube.
+There are probably plenty of other good books and videos out there, I just didn't know about them.
 Here are the books that I read so far:

 The Pragmatic Programmer 2nd edition (Thomas, Hunt) This book is one of the inspirations to write my book here.
 It contains a lot of general advice on software development, tough ultimately only quite little of their recommendations made it into this book.